isaiahbjork/isaiahbjork/README.md

 Full-Stack Developer
 --------------------

 I have been learning to code for 6 years and when I first started it was with HTML/CSS/JS.
-Now I focus on web apps and mobile apps written with a MERN stack.
+Now, I focus on web apps and mobile apps written with a MERN stack.

 * 🌍  I'm based in Arizona
 * 🖥️  See my portfolio at [Modev Labs](http://modevlabs.com)